-All of a sudden, you overheard somebody say YOU HAVE TO PERFECT YOUR TITLE, and you are like, “what the hell is perfecting land title?”
-At this point you are curious.
+Suddenly, you overheard somebody say YOU HAVE TO PERFECT YOUR TITLE, and you are wondering what perfecting land title is all about.
+At this point, you are curious.

-You could remember vividly that you were told the Deed of Assignment already transferred ownership of the property to you.
-So “why on earth are you required to perfect your land title?”
+You remembered vividly that you were told the Deed of Assignment already transferred ownership of the property to you.
+So, why are you still required to perfect your land title?

-Surprised by the news, you rushed online and typed “title vs deed” to know the difference.
+Surprised by the news, you jumped online and googled “title vs deed” to know the difference.

 Well, let’s save you the stress and time: